GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 - `/client-A`, `/client-B` and `client-Z`
 - any combination of them

-In addition, Gato GraphQL natively supports Persisted Queries, which are endpoints where the query is predefined and stored in the server.
+Gato GraphQL also natively supports Persisted Queries, which are endpoints where the GraphQL query is predefined and stored in the server.

 In this recipe there is no code, but suggestions on when to use each endpoint.